astropy/astropy/docs/coordinates/frames.rst

     A transformation that includes a linear matrix operation and a translation (vector offset).
-These transformations are defined by a 3x3 matrix and a 3-vector for the offset.
+These transformations are defined by a 3x3 matrix and a 3-vector for the offset (supplied as a Cartesian representation).
 The transformation is applied to the Cartesian representation of one frame and transforms into the Cartesian representation of the target frame.

 * `~astropy.coordinates.StaticMatrixTransform`
 * `~astropy.coordinates.DynamicMatrixTransform`

     The matrix transforms are `~astropy.coordinates.AffineTransform`'s without
-    a translation, e.g., a rotation.
+    a translation, i.e. a rotation.
 The static version is for the case where the matrix is independent of the frame attributes (e.g., the ICRS->FK5 transformation, because ICRS has no frame attributes).
 The dynamic case is for transformations where the